ChronoTechOnline/chronotechonline/src/content/services/bespoke-mobile.md

 Take your brand on the go with our **Bespoke Mobile** service that offers a modern and customizable solution.
 Built from the ground up using modern technologies.

-The standard package includes a few static screens, navigation and routing, custom UI/UX components, state management, and guaranteed app store submission.
+The standard package includes a few static screens, navigation and routing, custom UI/UX components, state management, and handling the entire app store submission process.